Academically/Intellectually Gifted

 Goals for RCSS AIG Program

-*Implement a consistent screening, referral, and identification process to ensure equity and access across all grade levels.
+*Implement a consistent screening, referral, and identification process to ensure equity andexcellence across all grade levels.

-*Utilize multiple sources of data for students, particularly under-represented populations of students, to demonstrate potential giftedness.
+*Utilize multiple sources of data for students, particularly under-represented populations of students, to create learner profiles that reflect students’ strengths, talents, and potential giftedness.

-*Provide a variety of program services that meet the unique, individual academic and social-emotional learning needs of gifted learners.
+*Provide a variety of program services that meet the unique, individual academic, intellectual, and social and emotional earning needs of gifted learners.

 *Utilize multiple sources of both summative and formative assessment data to cluster and flexibly group students for instruction.

-*Implement evidence-based curriculum strategies, resources, and practices that are rigorous and challenging in order to increase student achievement and growth of gifted learners.
+*Implement evidence-based curriculum strategies, resources, and practices that are equitable, rigorous, and challenging for gifted, as well as all, students.

-*Build the capacity of all teachers of gifted learners to differentiate instruction in order to accelerate and extend their learning beyond mastery of grade level standards.
+*Build the capacity of all teachers of gifted learners to differentiate instruction in order to accelerate and extend students’ learning beyond mastery of grade level standards.

-*Build the capacity of all personnel working with gifted learners to meet the social-emotional needs of identified students.
+*Build the capacity of all personnel working with gifted learners to meet the academic, intellectual, and social and emotional needs of identified students by providing professional learning opportunities that focus on equity and evidence-based best practices and strategies.

-*Promote enrichment and extra-curricular opportunities that align with the needs of gifted learners.
+*Promote enrichment and extra-curricular opportunities that align with the needs of gifted learners and enhance the goals of the local AIG plan.

-*Increase the number of certified staff who earn an add-on AIG license.
+*Increase the number of certified staff who earn an add-on AIG license or local AIG endorsement.

-*Continue to grow partnerships with institutes of higher education and other community businesses and organizations.
+*Continue to grow partnerships with institutes of higher education and other community businesses and organizations that enhance and align with the local AIG program goals.

 Documents and Links